zzhangjii/learning-library/ospa-library/github-ideas/docx_md_converter_scripts.md

   ![](images/PythonFormBrowse2.png)

-1. Use 'Browse' complete file path to docx file<br/>
+1. Use 'Browse' to complete file path to docx file<br/>
-   (we're working on a version that lets you 'browse')

-   Windows
+   Windows (your path might be different)
     (C:\Users\Manatee\Documents\mymswordfile.docx)

-   Mac/Linux
+   Mac/Linux (your path might be different)
     (/Users/Manatee/Document/mymswordfile.docx)

-1. Use 'Browse' to fill in path for local git repo (presumes you have 'cloned' Dev Repo)
+1. Use 'Browse' to fill in path for local git repo
+    <br/>(presumes you have 'cloned' Dev Repo; your path might be different)

    C:\Users\Manatee\gitrepos\AppDev   (Windows)<br/>
    /Users/Manatee/gitrepos/AppDev     (Mac/Linux  )